JaegerwaldDev/RAWR/README.md

 # RAWR
-RAWR is a large collection of custom standardized small file formats.
+RAWR is a collection of custom standardized small file formats.